 These assessments adapt and individualize to the skills of each student.
 Students typically complete the assessments in 20-30 minutes, reducing testing time by up to 50-95% compared to traditional tests.
 Our extensive research has enabled the aMath test of 30 items to replace a traditional 100-item test, with high accuracy and actionable results.

 The type of questions and response format is substantially similar to many state-wide assessments (i.e., multiple choice, fill in the blank).
 There are both auditory and visual stimuli presented for each question.
 Although the test is individualized for each student, typically developing kindergarten students receive items related to number and quantity identification.
-Typically developing students in fourth and fifth grades receive items related multi-step problem solving and advanced calculation.
+Typically developing students in fourth through eighth grades receive items related multi-step problem solving and advanced calculation.

 The assessment is based the recommendations of the National Math Panel (2008) and National Common Core Standards (2010).